leo-capvano/describe-a-python-project/README.md

 # describe-a-python-project
-Describe each file of a python project by asking a Generative AI model to generate a natural language explanation of each file
+Describe each file of a python project by asking a Generative AI model to generate a natural language explanation

 ## Need
 - an OpenAI API Key and the relative environment variable OPENAI_API_KEY